biojava/biojava.github.io/_wikis/BioJava:Tutorial:Changeability_examples.md

 -----------

-We will need to import some standard graphical packages to make the GUI, and java.util as it gives us stuff like iterators.
-From biojava, we will need all of the Changeability api.
-The other biojava packages give us things like symbol objects, alphabets, annotations and probability distributions.
+We will need to import some standard graphical packages to make the GUI, and `java.util` as it gives us stuff like iterators.
+From BioJava, we will need all of the Changeability API.
+The other BioJava packages give us things like `Symbol` objects, alphabets, annotations and probability distributions.

     import java.awt.*;